kaihendry/dabase.com/content/blog/Slack-survival-tips.md

 Frictionless quick conversation and share your screen via huddle.

+You don't need Zoom or Google Meet.

 ## Record a video clip

 If you need to show something, instead of calling for a huddle and a screen share, take a short video of the issue!

+A video can be worth a 1000 words if you are reporting a bug for example that relates to UX.

+## Organise channels

+Group and organize your channels in the menu by category (called sections), you can even place an icon next to each category.

+## Foster a positive culture

+Some businesses make Friday a half day and make it a point to recognise the past week's worth of work with some recognition (shout outs) and fun.